Planning to spend 3 days in Mexico City and wondering what to do, see, and eat? Well, keep reading!

 3 Days in Mexico City: Language

-English is not as commonly spoken here as in other parts of Mexico (like Cancun or Cabo), so it is useful to learn a few basic Spanish phrases to get around.
+English is not as commonly spoken here as in other parts of Mexico (like Puerto Vallarta or Cancun]), so it is useful to learn a few basic Spanish phrases to get around.
 However, most hotels, attractions, and restaurants that are frequented by tourists are staffed with people who speak some English.

 How to Get Around During Your 3 Days in Mexico City: